kiananvari/MR-Denoising-with-Wider-Neural-Network/README.md

 The dataset used in this implementation is BrainWeb, which can be accessed at https://brainweb.bic.mni.mcgill.ca/. ↗ The dataset consists of simulated MR images with different levels of Rician noise.
 ## Implementation

 The wider neural network with noise range division technique is implemented in this implementation.
-The WDNNs, WDNN-1, WDNN-2, WDNN-3, WDNN-4 are trained and tested.
+The WDNNs, WDNN-1, WDNN-2, WDNN-3, WDNN-4, WDNN-GAN and WDNN-Attention are trained and tested.

 ## Results